 Results for the Multi-Testing are found using DT's Dynamic Reports.

 - Select App Performance

 - Filter by: Publisher > App > Placement

-- Add metrics: Avg.
+- Add the metrics that you wanted to measure through your test: Avg.
 Rev. per Engaged User, Fill Rate

 |Avg.
 Rev. per Engaged User||Average Revenue (publisher payout) Per Daily Engaged User; Engaged Users are users that saw at least 1 ad from the particular ad placement being analyzed|

 |Publisher Revenue||This metric depends on the allocation of the impressions.
 To perform a comparison, it should be normalized|

 |Fill Rate||Fill rate is calculated by dividing the number of times an ad request is filled by an ad network (percentage)|